Perl-Toolchain-Gang/toolchain-site/lyon-amendment.md

 We have revised this to:

-No new release distribution in the Perl toolchain will specify a minimum perl prerequisite version (whether configure, build, runtime, or test) that has not been available for at least ten years.
+New release distribution in the Perl toolchain will specify a minimum perl prerequisite version (whether configure, build, runtime, or test) that has been available for at least ten years.

 As a special one-time exception, the minimum perl requirement on these